durgamahesh16/artemisia/docs/components/teradata.md

  Extract data from Teradata to HDFS/Hive.
 The hadoop task nodes directly connect to Teradata nodes (AMPs) and the data from hadoop is loaded to Teradata with map reduce jobs processing the data in hadoop and transferring them over to Teradata.
-Preferred method of transferring large volume of data between Hadoop and Teradata
+Preferred method of transferring large volume of data between Hadoop and Teradata.

+ This requires TDCH library be installed on the local machine.
+This task supporr

 #### Configuration Structure: